WillsonHaw/VacBanChecker/README.md

 6. Navigate to your [friends recently played with](http://steamcommunity.com/my/friends/coplay) page.
 (You could probably bookmark that too :wink:)
 7. Click the bookmarklet and it will use the Steam API to get a list of VAC bans for those users on that page.

 Pro tip: This bookmarklet also works under the other tabs on that page, including the "All Friends" tab!
+And it also works on your friend's friends list!
+Just go to their profile page, click "Friends" on the right panel, and use the bookmarklet to see their friend's vac bans!

 # Credits

-All credits go out to [iEyepawd](http://www.reddit.com/user/iEyepawd) from this [reddit post](http://www.reddit.com/r/GlobalOffensive/comments/348292/i_made_a_userscript_to_easily_show_vac_bans_on/).
+Credits go out to [iEyepawd](http://www.reddit.com/user/iEyepawd) from this [reddit post](http://www.reddit.com/r/GlobalOffensive/comments/348292/i_made_a_userscript_to_easily_show_vac_bans_on/).
 His idea inspired me to write a version that can be easily used as a bookmarklet.